-Note: I/O performance for MySQL is critical to the responsiveness of the application.
-The fastest SSD you can specify will help, as will having direct (e.g. not virtualised) access to it.
+Note: If you plan on using the optional Jena SDB database option, I/O performance for MySQL is critical to the responsiveness of the application.
+Regardless of chosen database, the fastest SSD you can specify will help, as will having direct (e.g. not virtualised) access to it.